 - learn how to set up and to host a Remembrance Gathering.

 Jane Munk is a certified counselor and coach.
 She is a founding member of Kerith Brook Retreats for Grieving Adults and founder of Risen Inc. Coaching and Consulting.
 Munk has a passion for the grieving and is a fellow traveler in the grief journey.

 This luncheon workshop is 11 a.m.-1 p.m.
-(Eastern time) Wednesday, October 10, 2018 at Surprise Christian Church in Seymour and 11 a.m.-1 p.m.
-(Central time) Thursday, October 18, 2018 at Unity of Northwest Indiana in Hammond.
+(Central time) Thursday, April 11, 2019 at Bethlehem United Church of Christ in Evansville.
 The cost of the workshop is $10, which includes lunch, conversation and the book How Trees Deal with Loss by Jason Kissel.

 How can you maximize your learning in this workshop and others?
 Check out this Center for Congregations article, "Getting the Most from an Education Event."